Gwyneth Paltrow’s ski collision trial spawns memes, intrigue

 But Gwyneth Paltrow’s live-streamed trial over her collision with Terry Sanderson, a 76-year-old retired optometrist, in Park City has emerged as the biggest celebrity court case since actors Johnny Depp and Amber Heard faced off last year — spawning memes, sparking debate about the burden of fame, and making ski etiquette rules of who was uphill and who had the right of way relevant beyond those who can afford resort chairlift tickets.

-As attorneys finished questioning witnesses Wednesday and prepared for closing arguments Thursday, here is a look back at highlights from the two-week trial:
+As attorneys prepared for closing arguments Thursday, here is a look back at highlights from the two-week trial:

 LIFESTYLES OF THE RICH AND THE FAMOUS